Graduate Program Head | Bo Ouyang |

 The Graduate Faculty |

-The Master of Professional Accounting program at Penn State Great Valley is taught by renowned faculty, evening and hybrid courses delve into competencies covered in the CPA exam, including regulation, financial accounting and reporting, audition and attestation, and business environment and concepts.
-Students can expect to complete the 30-credit program in one year with a fall admission and if attending classes full-time, or two years if going part-time.
+The Master of Professional Accounting program at Penn State Great Valley is taught by renowned faculty.
+Evening and hybrid courses delve into competencies covered in the CPA exam, including regulation, financial accounting and reporting, audition and attestation, and business environment and concepts.
+Students can expect to complete the 30-credit program in less than one year with a fall admission attending full-time, or two years if going part-time.

 The program culminates in a capstone course that builds on previous coursework to develop analytical and presentation skills.
 Utilizing case studies, students will study investigative, consulting, and forensic accounting as they examine a current issue in regulation.
 Through this comprehensive project, they acquire a big-picture understanding of trends and issues, along with the critical-thinking skills to evaluate and debate them.
 The program is fully accredited by AACSB International.